Palm Tree Polyps

 Report Broken Video

 The Palm Tree Polyp is great for beginners and helps to take nutrients out of the water!
 Their polyps are housed in little flexible tubes that are also connected to a mat.
-These little tubes can be 1/2" to 2" tall (1 to 5 cm), depending on the species.
+These little tubes can be 1/2" to 2" tall (1 to 5 cm), depending on the species but the polyps can extend twice as far.
 They have 8 tentacles and come in a variety of colors such as green, purple, yellow, white, brown, pinkish cream, or cream with centers that can also be contrasting colors.
 The polyps can retreat completely into the base of their individual calyx.

 Distribution / Background Soft Coral Information: The Clavularia genus was described by de Blainville in 1930.
 There are about 40 or more species including C. alba, C. arctica, C. armata, C. carpediem, C. crassa, C. flava, C. fusispora, C. grandiflora, C. griegii, C. hamra, C. hippotrichoides, C. inflata, C. levidensis, C. longissima, C. marioni, C. modesta, C. morbesbii, C. mycogena, C. notanda, C. novaezealandiae, C. pennicola, C. stenospora, C. thompsoni, C. tubaria, C. venustella, and C. viridis.